 Of course, we also broke the rules and jumped into the flower trails and took a few photos.
 I had to!
 But it was right on the other side of the rope and I stayed on the dirt, didn’t step on any plants, and didn’t pick any flowers.

 There’s also a Santa’s Village area with a small playground for the kids and a Sweet Pea maze.
 It took us a bit, but we eventually found our way out.
 It’s really taking all of me not to use an amazing pun right here.

 If you decide to take a trip to check out The Flower Fields, I have a few tips for you:

 - Wear sunscreen.
-I’ve messed this up both years.
+I’ve messed this up both years and regretted it.

 - Bring a hat.
 My little DIY yellow pompom hat might have saved my life.
 Even if I did almost lose it in the wind a half dozen times.

 - Leave early enough in the morning so you can visit the jewel of the California missions, the San Juan Capistrano Mission on the way back.
 Check out last year’s Carlsbad Flower Fields post to learn more about the mission and a recommendation for a great Mexican food restaurant for dinner to avoid the traffic.

 - Bring your camera!
 (Don’t forget to charge the battery!)

 - And dress in layers or bring a sweater.
 It was HOT when we left Los Angeles, but Carlsbad is closer to the coast and my sweater was definitely appreciated.

 - The Flower Fields are open until May 8th – so hurry and go or plan to check them out next year.